Jaeger2305/du-meine-gute/cli/README.md

 - [x] Multiple assignments of workers
 - [x] Choose building before actually building it
 - [x] Reassigning worker
-- [ ] handle buildings which provide a permanent boost to draw card
+- [x] handle buildings which provide a permanent boost to draw card
 - [ ] handle buildings which provide a permanent boost to the market
+- [ ] handle buildings which have flexible input (e.g. glass needs 12 resources of any kind)
 - [ ] produce for each advanced resource input
 - [ ] initial random allocation of coal mines
 - [ ] Discarding cards at the beginning of the round